-So, you've obtained your American citizenship.
+So, you've obtained U.S. citizenship.
 Now how do you obtain proof of citizenship?
 If you were born on U.S. soil, including U.S. military grounds and U.S. territory abroad, then your birth certificate is your primary proof of citizenship.
-This does not refer to the birth certificate your parents got at the hospital when you were born.
+This doesn't refer to the birth certificate your parents got at the hospital when you were born.
 It refers to the standard U.S. birth certificate issued by the state government.
 If you were naturalized in the U.S., you were given a naturalization certificate instead of a birth certificate.

-If your birth took place outside the territorial United States and you have a right to American citizenship through your parents, however, you will not have either of these documents.
-In this case, you will have to apply for either a U.S. passport or a certificate of citizenship.
+If your birth took place outside the territorial United States and you have a right to U.S. citizenship through your parents, however, you won't have either of these documents.
+In this case, you'll have to apply for either a U.S. passport or a certificate of citizenship.

 Certificates of Consular Registration of Birth

 When U.S. citizens give birth to children outside of the U.S., they have five years to register that birth with the U.S. consulate.
 When they do, the consulate issues them a Consular Registration of Birth Abroad.
 This is sufficient proof of American citizenship.
 If you have these documents, do not lose them.
 There is no way to get duplicates.

-If the parents do not register the baby's birth before the baby's fifth birthday, there is no way to have a Consular Registration of Birth Abroad issued.
-In this case, or in the case that you have lost your Consular Registration of Birth Abroad certificate, you must apply for a passport or certificate of citizenship to obtain proof of citizenship.
+If the parents do not register the baby's birth before the baby's fifth birthday, there is no way to have a Consular Registration of Birth Abroad certificate issued.
+In this case, or in the case that you have lost your certificate, you must apply for a passport or certificate of citizenship to obtain proof of citizenship.

 If your parents are U.S. citizens and you were born abroad, you may apply for a passport the same way, with a few additional steps.
 These steps include the following: